HUTFormer: Hierarchical U-Net Transformer for Long-Term Traffic Forecasting: Experiments

 \end{itemize}

-\textbf{Metrics.} In this paper, we evaluate the performances of all baselines by Mean Absolute Error (MAE) and Mean Absolute Percentage Error (MAPE) metrics.
+\textbf{Metrics.} In this study, we evaluate the performances of all baselines by Mean Absolute Error (MAE) and Mean Absolute Percentage Error (MAPE) metrics.
 First, the MAE metric reflects the absolute prediction error, but is affected by the units of the dataset.
-For example, traffic speed datasets usually take values between 0km/h and 70km/h, while traffic flow datasets usually take values between 0 and hundreds.
+For example, traffic speed datasets usually take values between 0 and 70 km/h, while traffic flow datasets usually take values between zero and hundreds.
 Thus, we also adopt MAPE, which can eliminate the impact of data units and reflects the relative error, helping to understand the accuracy more intuitively.

-\textbf{Implementation.} For all datasets, we use historical $T_p=288$ time steps~(\ie one day) to predict future $T_f=288$ time steps.
+\textbf{Implementation.} For all datasets, we use historical $T_p=288$ time steps~(i.e., 1 day) to predict future $T_f=288$ time steps.
 For HUTFormer, we set the segment length $L$ to 12, and the number of segments $P=24$~($L\times P=288)$.
 We set the window size to $3$.
 We set the hidden dimension of temporal embedding $\textbf{T}^{TiD}$ to 8, while others $d$ to 32.
 The depth of HUTFormer is set to $4$.
-For baselines, we adopt the default settings in their paper.
+For baselines, we adopt the default settings.
 Moreover, as discussed before, STGNNs can not directly handle the long-term traffic forecasting task due to their high complexity.
-Therefore, we first apply the segment embedding to reduce the length of input tokens for them\footnote{ Methods implemented with segment embeddings are marked with $*$.}.
+Therefore, we first apply the segment embedding to reduce the length of input tokens for them\footnote{ Methods implemented with segment embeddings are marked with $*$.}. {On the one hand, all baseline models are based on their official open-source code, with only modifications to the model input (introducing segment embedding technology), and we ensure that both HUTFormer and the baseline models use the same hyperparameters (segment size and stride size), thereby maintaining fairness in model structure.
+On the other hand, all models are trained using a unified and scalable pipeline~\citep{BasicTS}, ensuring fairness in the training process. }

-\textbf{Optimization Settings.} For both encoding and decoding stages, we apply the optimization settings in Tabel \ref{tab:opt_enc}.
+{Optimization settings.} For both encoding and decoding stages, we apply the optimization settings in Tabel \ref{tab:opt_enc}.
 Specifically, we adopt Adam as our optimizer, and set learning rate and weight decay to $0.0005$ and $0.0001$, respectively.
 The batch size is set to 64.
 In addition, we use a learning rate scheduler, MultiStepLR, which adjusts the learning rate at epochs 1, 40, 80, and 120 with gamma 0.5.
 Moreover, the gradient clip is set to 5.
 All the experiments in Section \ref{sec:exp} are running on an Intel(R) Xeon(R) Gold 5217 CPU @ 3.00GHz, 128G RAM computing server, equipped with RTX 3090 graphics cards.

-\subsection{Main Results}
+\subsection{Main results}

 \textbf{Settings.} We follow the dataset division in previous works.
 Specifically, for traffic speed datasets (METR-LA and PEMS-BAY), we use 70\%, 10\%, and 20\% of the data for training, validating, and testing, respectively.
 For traffic flow datasets (PEMS04 and PEMS08), we use 60\%, 20\%, and 20\% of data for training, validating, and testing, respectively.
 We compare the performance at 1, 4, 8, 12, 16, and 24 hours~(horizon 12, 48, 96, 144, 192, and 288) of forecasting on the MAE and MAPE metrics.